 The brake system feels strong and progressive at the top of the pedal, and even in the rain, lends itself to a secure, confident feeling.
 The front discs have four-piston fixed calipers and 13.3-inch brake rotors.
 They are augmented with four-sensor, four-channel ABS and skid control systems.

 Full-throttle acceleration is quite brisk for a seven-passenger, family SUV.
-From a standing start, the 4Runner will hit 60 mph in about 8.6 seconds, and feels good doing it.
+From a standing start, the 4Runner will hit 60 mph in about 8.6 seconds, and feel good doing it.
 The full-time 4WD system hunts a little from a standing start, so a small amount of torque initially tugs at the steering wheel, but the 4Runner steers true after a quick chirp off the line.
 High-speed passes are similarly exuberant.
 Pin the throttle pedal and the transmission with kick down two gears and let the engine rev to 5500 rpm, making it easy to swoop by lines of traffic and accelerate up steep grades.
 Decide to pass and the next thing you know, the speedometer says 90 mph.
 Shifts are smooth and progressive, without much lash or thump, even at full throttle.

 Fuel economy is an EPA-estimated 17 mpg City and 22 mpg Highway with 4WD.
 Driven normally, the V6 will deliver decent mileage for a 4800-pound SUV.
 The fuel consumption readout said we had gotten 20.3 mpg after a day of mostly highway driving.